PTEN (gene): Function

-Protein Structure
+Protein structure

 The structure of the core of PTEN (solved by X-ray crystallography, see figure) reveals that it consists primarily of a phosphatase domain and a C2 domain.
 The phosphatase domain contains the active site, which carries out the enzymatic function of the protein, while the C2 domain binds the phospholipid membrane.
 Thus PTEN binds the membrane through both its phosphatase and C2 domains, bringing the active site to the membrane-bound PIP_{3} to dephosphorylate it.

 The two domains of PTEN, a protein tyrosine phosphatase domain and a C2 domain, are inherited together as a single unit and thus constitute a superdomain, not only in PTEN but also in various other proteins in fungi, plants and animals, for example, tensin proteins and auxilin.

 The active site of PTEN consists of three loops, the TI Loop, the P Loop, and the WPD Loop, all named following the PTPB1 nomenclature.
 Together they form an unusually deep and wide pocket which allows PTEN to accommodate the bulky phosphatidylinositol 3,4,5-trisphosphate substrate.
 The dephosphorylation reaction mechanism of PTEN is thought to proceed through a phosphoenzyme intermediate, with the formation of a phosphodiester bond on the active site cysteine, C124.

-Not present in the crystal structure of PTEN is a short 10-amino-acid unstructured region N-terminal of the phosphatase domain (from residues 6 to 15), known variously as the PIP2 Binding Domain (PBD) or PIP2 Binding Motif (PBM) This region increases PTEN's affinity for the plasma membrane by binding to Phosphatidylinositol 4,5-bisphosphate, or possibly any anionic lipid.
+Not present in the crystal structure of PTEN is a short 10-amino-acid unstructured region N-terminal of the phosphatase domain (from residues 6 to 15), known variously as the PIP_{2} Binding Domain (PBD) or PIP_{2} Binding Motif (PBM).
+This region increases PTEN's affinity for the plasma membrane by binding to phosphatidylinositol 4,5-bisphosphate, or possibly any anionic lipid.

 Also not present in the crystal structure is the intrinsically disordered C-terminal region (CTR) (spanning residues 353–403).
 The CTR is constitutively phosphorylated at various positions that effect various aspects of PTEN, including its ability to bind to lipid membranes, and also act as either a protein or lipid phosphatase.

 Additionally, PTEN can also be expressed as PTEN-L (known as PTEN-Long, or PTEN-α), a leucine initiator alternative start site variant, which adds an additional 173 amino acids to the N-terminus of PTEN.
 The exact role of this 173-amino acid extension is not yet known, either causing PTEN to be secreted from the cell, or to interact with the mitochondria.
 The N-terminal extension has been predicted to be largely disordered, although there is evidence that there is some structure in the last twenty amino acids of the extension (most proximal to the start methionine of PTEN).